sumyann/k8s-controller/README.md

     ```bash
     go build -o bin/controller ./internal/controller
     ```
-3. Install the CRDs into the cluster:
+3. (Optional): Install the CRDs into the cluster: (encountered some issues with tests due to control plane running on kubernetes with Docker Desktop)
     ```bash
     make install
     ```